andridns/cv-strawberry/README.md

 ## Overview

-The code detects the presence of ripe strawberry in an image, then will draw an ellipse around the biggest detected strawberry in the image.
+The code detects the presence of ripe strawberry in an image, then draws an ellipse around the biggest detected strawberry in the image.

 ![](strawberries_found.jpg)